-All statistics are gathered, compiled, and then shared with the New York Film Academy community via the ASR, which is published by the Clery Coordinator in coordination with the persons listed above.
+All statistics are gathered, compiled, and then shared with the New York Film Academy community via the ASR, which is published by the Clery Coordinator in coordination with the persons/departments listed above.
 The annual crime statistics are published in the ASR and submitted to the US Department of Education (ED).
 The statistical information gathered by the ED is available to the public through the ED website.

 New York Film Academy sends an email to every enrolled student and current employee on an annual basis that includes a link to the ASR.
+This report is also made available to prospective students and employees.